eykrehbein/strest/README.md

         someOtherData: "match this string"
 ```
 ## Errors
 **Strest** is a testing library so of course, you'll run into a few errors when testing an endpoint.
 Error handling is made very simple so can instantly see what caused an error and fix it.
+If a request fails, the process will be exited with _exit code 1_ and no other requests will be executed afterwords.

 _Example of a Validation Error_
 ```
 [ Strest ] Found 1 test file(s)
 [ Strest ] Schema validation: 1 of 1 file(s) passed

-✖ Testing test failed
+✖ Testing test failed (0.2s)

 [ Validation ] The required item test wasn't found in the response data